Thomas-marcgithub/Thomas-marcgithub/README.md

 - 👋 Hi, I’m @Thomas-marcgithub
 - 👀 I’m interested in Bitcoin and investing platforms
 - 🌱 I’m currently learning how to trade crypto and forex
-- 💞️ I’m looking to collaborate on investing and trading onljne
+- 💞️ I’m looking to collaborate on investing and trading online
 - 📫 How to reach me send me all the updates of the markets please...

 <!---